Quick Start

 Real telescopes have manufacturing tolerances and alignment errors:

-# Surface roughness (broadens PSF)
+# Surface roughness (broadens PSF), 12 arcsec on the primary

 # Mirror misalignment